 How the Test is Performed

 The test requires a blood and urine sample.
-For information on how these samples are obtained, see:
+These tests include:

 There are several ways to perform this test.
 A typical procedure is described below, but make sure you follow the specific instructions you are given.